 6. Get a Taste of Japanese-Brazilian Culture in Liberdade

 Sao Paulo is often called a city of immigrants, and one of the largest immigrant populations here is the Japanese Brazilians.
-Many of them still live in the historic neighborhood of Liberdade, which is our next item on this list of things to do in Sao Paulo.
+Many of them still live in the historic neighborhood of Liberdade, which is our next item on this list of things to do in the city.

 Read More – Indian Deities and Culture in Japan

 Liberdade is the largest Japanese neighborhood outside of Japan.
 The beautiful area is lined with authentic Japanese restaurants, shops, and even a Japanese garden.
-Although many residents here are fourth generation Japanese, they continue to maintain many traditions and their native language.
-Liberdade is also a great place to find unique souvenirs of your trip to Sao Paulo.
+Although many residents here are fourth-generation Japanese, they continue to maintain many traditions and their native language.
+Liberdade is also a great place to find unique souvenirs of your trip to the city.

 7. Explore Ibirapuera Park

 First, stop by the Afro museum where you will get to explore Brazil’s Afro culture and history.
 Next, make your way over to Ibirapuera Park Footbridge.
-From here lookout towards Sao Paulo’s skyline, an especially impressive sight during the sunset.
+From here look out towards the city’s skyline, an especially impressive sight during the sunset.

 And finally, make your way to Oca do Ibirapuera.
 Here you’ll find an exhibit by Chinese artist and activist Wei Wei.
 Inside, knowledgeable guides offer fascinating tours of the exhibit.
 The building – designed by world-famous Brazilian Architect Oscar Niemeyer is also a work of art that stands on its own.